jigarfumakiya/clean_architecture_feature/README.md

 Jigar Fumakiya - [Linkedin](https://www.linkedin.com/in/jigar-fumakiya-3080b8b7/)

-## If you found this package helpful,⭐ on GitHub Your support is greatly appreciated! 🙏🎉 🙏
+#### if you found this brick helpful, please consider showing your support by giving it a ⭐ on GitHub.
+Your support is greatly appreciated! 🙏🎉 Additionally, feel free to let me know if you have any suggestions for additional features.

 ## License 🍀